 Development of academic writing skills in preparation for Writing 101.
 Intensive grammar, spelling, and punctuation instruction and practice, in conjunction with an introduction to the structure and process of academic writing.
-Required only for provisionally admitted freshman before advancement to Writing 101.
+Required only for provisionally admitted freshmen before advancement to Writing 101.

 Writing 101.
 Expository Writing.
-(W, IL)
+(W)

 Development of informative, critical, and persuasive writing.
 Emphases on grammatical control, precision of language, consideration of audience, rhetorical strategies, revision, information literacy, and articulation, development, and support of thesis.
 Three to five formal essays total, including substantial revision.
 Individual conferences with instructor to discuss student's writing.
 Required of first year students.
 Non-native speakers of English take Writing 101 sophomore year.
-Successful completion of the IL components of Wr 101 and Wr 202 fulfills one of the Core IL requirements.